New Street Construction

 Resurfacing is the most common and effective way of rehabilitating most asphalt and some concrete pavements.
 It involves curb and gutter repair, grinding and removal of a portion of the existing asphalt or concrete pavement, followed by the placement of new asphalt pavement.

 Sometimes, resurfacing a street is neither practical nor cost-effective because of the level of deterioration.
 In such cases, these streets need reconstruction, the most expensive form of rehabilitation.
 Reconstruction usually involves replacing the existing pavement and base.
 Because of its cost, the City continuously tries to find funding assistance from the State to pay for streets needing reconstruction.
-For example, River Street from West Court Street to West Racine Street was reconstruced in the 2013 construction season, with 80% State/Federal funding.
+For example, River Street from West Court Street to West Racine Street was reconstructed in the 2013 construction season, with 80% State/Federal funding.
+Austin Road from W. Court Street to Mineral Point Avenue will be reconstructed in 2017 with 80% State/Federal funding.

 Street Rehabilitation Selection

-The Engineering Division evaluates all city streets annually.
-Street segments are given a rating based on the quantity and severity of pavement distresses.
+The Engineering Division evaluates all city streets every odd numbered year.
+Street segments are given a rating based on the pavement condition.
 These ratings provide a good starting point for the selection of streets for the annual street rehabilitation program.
-Major street rehabilitation typically includes intermittent curb and gutter repair or total curb and gutter replacement, followed by rehabilitation of the street through reconstruction or various other techniques.
-Every spring, the City Council reviews all street and special assessments following a public hearing.
+Major street rehabilitation typically includes intermittent curb and gutter repair or total curb and gutter replacement, followed by rehabilitation of the street through resurfacing or reconstruction.
+The City Council reviews all street and special assessments following a public hearing.
 According to City Council's policy, the City pays for 100% of the cost of any necessary curb and gutter repair and pavement (street) work.

 Avoid Cutting New Pavement